https://invisible-island.net/ncurses/man/

 and column coordinates (y, x), with the upper left corner as (0, 0).
 A

-available.
+is always available.
 Create others with newwin(3x).

 A curses library does not manage overlapping windows (but see below).